 Discussing your turn-ons also allows you and your partner to really see each other as sexual beings.
 When you are able to view one another as sexual beings with your own individual preferences, self-expressions and turn-ons, you are then able to witness each other in a way that is unique and special to the two of you.
 Together you can then cultivate and deepen this exclusive intimate connection.
 What is sexier than that?

 People’s fantasies are forever evolving – just like we as people are always evolving, growing and changing.
 What that means for a relationship is constantly revisiting fantasy and being open to the changes so you can stay on the same page.
 If the last time you chatted with your sweetie about turn-ons was a year ago, the things they are fantasizing about now have probably shifted.
 Think back to what you were into… is it the same now as it was a year ago?
 Maybe you have some similar scenarios swirling around in your head, but you probably have added in new sexy material that impacts your arousal.

 What if she has no fantasies?

-Encouraging your partner be free to express what she really desires will give her the freedom to let go of any inhibitions in the bedroom.
+Encouraging your partner to be free to express what she really desires will give her the freedom to let go of any inhibitions in the bedroom.
 Yet sometimes, people have very few sexual fantasies (or little awareness of what turns them on).
-Keeley has helped many of her clients learn more about their turn-ons and fantasies and has learned that the process of more deeply understanding yourself sexually is laden with shame, discomfort and fear of being judged.
+Keeley has helped many of her clients learn more about their turn-ons and fantasies and has learned that the process of more deeply understanding yourself sexually is laden with shame, discomfort, and fear of being judged.
 So, if your lady says, “I don’t have any fantasies,” do not feel hopeless.
 You are just at the beginning of her journey.
 Through staying patient, curious and vulnerable yourself, you have opened the possibility of deepening your connection with her far beyond what she has ever known.

 – Keeley & Nikita